0.0

 DynamicLinks.configure do |config|

-config.enable_fallback_mode = false # When true, falls back to Firebase URL if a short link is not found
+config.enable_fallback_mode = false # If true, fallback to Firebase if not found

 end